• Saturday

 «Children should have the greatest trust in their parents,» she emphasizes.

 At home in the family circle, the child feels safe, so it is the parents who can most effectively explain complex topics.
-It is important that parents know how to talk to their children correctly, so as not to scare them, but at the same time convey important rules.
+It is important that parents know how to talk to their children correctly, so as not to frighten them, but at the same time convey important rules.

 Should parents talk to their children about landmines if they are in a safe zone?